-This Pumpkin Broiled Scallop Gratin is a lighter, seasonal take on the classic Coquilles St. Jacques, and is made with sea scallops cooked in a creamy pumpkin sauce.
+This Broiled Scallop Gratin with Pumpkin is a lighter, seasonal take on the classic Coquilles St. Jacques, and is made with sea scallops cooked in a creamy pumpkin sauce.

 Do you have a favorite restaurant?
 I probably have about ten favorites (I can’t choose!), but my favorite “fancy date night” restaurant is a little French place downtown.
 It’s where the husband proposed, and it’s where we’ve gone each year (so far) for our anniversary.
 And that is where I first tasted the French dish Coquilles St. Jacques.